Event Agenda

 Venue:Main Hall

-Organizer:Trademark Africa, Vodacom Tanzania, Stanbic Bank
+Organizer:TradeMark Africa, Vodacom Tanzania, Stanbic Tanzania

 16:00 – 17:00